Mantevo/miniFE/README.md

 Threading Building Blocks (TBB) for homogeneous multicore and CUDA for GPUs.
 Like HPCCG and pHPCCG, MiniFE is intended to be the "best approximation to an unstructured implicit finite element or finite volume application, but in 8000 lines or fewer."

+## License Information

+MiniFE is licensed under the LGPL-3.
+See LICENSE for more information.